-A bunionette (or Tailor's Bunion) is just like a big toe bunion, but it develops on your little toe instead.
+A bunionette — or Tailor's Bunion — is just like a big toe bunion, but it develops near your little toe instead.
+Some even call it a 6th toe (how fun!).
 Tailors used to get this particular toe deformity because they sat cross-legged most of the day with the outside of their foot rubbing on the ground.
 This produces an intense tissue buildup on the bottom and side of the pinky toe joint.

 Bunionettes are directly linked to wearing shoes that are too narrow.
 Our feet expand as we get older; causing the metatarsal joint on the fifth toe to be increasingly pressed against the inside of the shoe.
 Our joints, when exposed to too much pressure, try to create protection in the forms of calluses, corns and other nodules of tissue.
 This "protective covering" often comes with irritation and pain.

 For the "genes argument" folk out there: over-pronation (tendency to put pressure on the inside of the foot while walking) leads to bunions, while the opposite, under-pronation (pressure on the outside edge of the foot) is the major culprit for bunionettes.
 Shoes exacerbate this pressure, leading to bunions, bunionettes and overlapping toes.